ibm-cloud-docs/satellite/link-endpoints.md

 2. From the **Overview** tab, verify that your location has a **normal** status.
 3. From the **Link endpoints** tab, click **Create an endpoint**.
 4. Select **Cloud** to create an endpoint for a service, server, or app that runs outside of the location.
-5. Enter an endpoint name, the destination resource's URL or IP address, and the port that your destination resource listens on for incoming requests.
-Make sure to enter the URL without `http://` or `https://`.
-The IP address or hostname must resolve to a public IP address or to a private IP address that is accessible within {{site.data.keyword.cloud_notm}}, such as a private service endpoint.
+5. Enter an endpoint name, the destination resource's fully qualified domain name (FQDN) or IP address, and the port that your destination resource listens on for incoming requests.
+The IP address or FQDN must resolve to a public IP address or to a private IP address that is accessible within {{site.data.keyword.cloud_notm}}, such as a private service endpoint.
-6. Select the protocol that a source must use to connect to the destination URL or IP address.
+6. Select the protocol that a source must use to connect to the destination FQDN or IP address.
 This protocol must match the port for your destination resource.
 For more information, see [Endpoint protocols](#link-protocols).
   * If you selected the **TLS** or **HTTPS** protocols and want to require server-side authentication of the destination's certificate, select the **Verify destination certificate** checkbox.
   * If you selected the **TLS** or **HTTPS** protocols but the destination resource is still in development, you can click **Upload certificate** to add your self-signed certificate file.
 This `ssl.crt` file must contain the public, base-64 encoded certificate for your resource's host name and must not contain the private `ssl.key` certificate key.
 To create a self-signed certificate for testing purposes by using OpenSSL, see this [self-signed SSL certificate tutorial](https://www.akadia.com/services/ssh_test_certificate.html){: external}.
 7. Configure optional connection settings, such as setting an inactivity timeout.
 The inactivity timeout is applied to both the connection between the source and {{site.data.keyword.satelliteshort}} Link and to the connection between {{site.data.keyword.satelliteshort}} Link and the destination.
 By default, no default inactivity timeout is set.